nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Lists all completed tasks, deadlines and events.
 Format: `view done`

-All completed todo tasks, deadlines and events will be shown.
+All completed todo tasks, deadlines and events will be shown shown in grey.

 Example: